mnot/I-D/http-proxy-problem/draft.md

 properties to network operators, we ought to consider that they'll continue to be deployed, and work to find ways to make their operation both more verifiable and unnecessary (or at least legitimate).

+## Improving Interception

+One solution may be to provide a means for interception proxies not only to identify themselves, but to provide optional explicit configuration for the http client.
+The value of this is that it will solve problems relating to MPTCP.
+On the other hand, the user must be in a position to make an intelligent decision.

 ## Improving Proxy.Pac and WPAD